 Other wildlife varieties include deer, reptiles etc. It also used to be the home of the Royal Bengal Tiger and sightings were reported till the 1980s.
 However, the tiger has become extinct from the forest now.
 The place is also a haven for bird watchers.

 Forest safari is organized here from Gorumara and Chalsa offices.
 Normally the forest entry remains closed during the rainy season between 16th June and 15th September, recently some safaris have been allowed in the fringe areas during monsoon.

 Nearby places of tourist interest

-Further North of Chapramari is the Bhutan – Dooars boarder villages of Jaldhaka, Paren, Bindu and Jhalong.
-The area has gained in prominence as tourist destination and can be visited from Chapramari within an hour.
-Once can also visit the beautiful tea gardens of Jiti and Hila above Nagrakata here.
+Further North of Chapramari is the Bhutan – Dooars border villages of Jaldhaka, Paren, Bindu, and Jhalong.
+The area has gained prominence as a tourist destination and can be visited from Chapramari within an hour.
+You can also visit the beautiful tea gardens of Jiti and Hila above Nagrakata.

-Further east from Chapramari is Jaldapara forest about an hours drive from here.
+Further east of Chapramari is Jaldapara forest about an hour's drive (58 km) from here.

 If you are travelling by train, Chalsa is the nearest station about 10 km from the forest.
 But few trains stop here.
-Malbazar 7 km further is stop of a few more trains including an intercity express and a train connecting Kolkata.
-New Jalpaiguri, the most important station or the area is about 70 kms and 1.5 hours drive.
-Bagdogra is the nearest airport.
-Road connectivity is excellent with all other major places of the region.
-Most tourists prefer to get down at NJP or Bagdogra and take a cab to visit Chapramari.
+Malbazar 7 km further has a stoppage of several trains including an intercity express and a train connecting Kolkata.
+New Jalpaiguri (NJP), the most important station in the area is about 70 km and 1.5 hours drive away.